rpadmarao/gridloc/README.md

 ----------

 Documentation
 -------------
-This project was built using vue.js and sql, mainly for HackISU 2017.
+This project was built using vue.js for HackISU Fall 2017.

 ## Build Setup